MFSoftware/TPHP/README.md

 RAD Studio version: 10.3 Rio.
 1. Open **TPHP.dproj** or **TPHP.dpr** in your RAD Studio.
 2. Click Project->Compile, Completed!, Executable file will be located in the **"build/executables"** path.
 3. It remains only to put php5ts.dll version 5.3 and up and above near TPHP.exe.
-PHP 5.6.40 is present by default..
+PHP 5.6.40 is present by default.

 # Runing
 By default (when no params) engine run file "core/include.php".